Volkswagen Up: Up GTI

 In mid-December 2016, Volkswagen presented the Up GTI.
 It is powered by a 1.0-litre three-cylinder TSI petrol engine, which produces 115 PS.
-Its top speed is 119 mph and it is capable of accelerating 0-62 mph in 8.8 seconds with a top speed of 122 mph.
+It is capable of accelerating 0-62 mph in 8.8 seconds with a top speed of 121.79 mph.
 Weighing just 997 kg, Volkswagen claims that it is capable of delivering between 49.6 mpgimp to 50.4 mpgimp depending on the specifications, with emissions between 127 and 129 g/km.
 It is the only Up to be available with a six-speed manual gearbox.
 The Up GTI went on sale in January 2018.

 In April 2019, ordering for the Up GTI was halted in the United Kingdom, but in January 2020 VW UK started taking orders again for a lightly refreshed version.
 The refresh included small optional equipment changes, but no alterations to the powertrain, chassis or brakes.
 As of January 2023, new orders for the Up GTI were closed to allow time to complete orders before the GTI model ceased production.